 Public Art Program

-The Region of Waterloo Public Art Program was approved in 2002 following discussions during the construction of several major Regional buildings.
+The Region of Waterloo Public Art Program (and Public Art Policy) was approved in 2002 following discussions during the construction of several major Regional buildings.
 Regional Council agreed that public art enhances the positive perception of a community and raises its cultural profile.

 Public art considered for purchase and display must meet these criteria: